-A Protection Order is a court order, granted on an urgent basis, in cases of domestic violence or stalking, forbidding the respondent from having contact with you.
-These orders are granted by a JJP and can contain all or some of the following conditions:
+A Protection Order is a court order, granted on an urgent basis, forbidding the respondent from having contact with the applicant.
+These orders are granted by a JJP and can contain all or some of the specific conditions listed below:

-- The respondent may not communicate with you or contact you directly or indirectly. - The respondent may not come near any place that you or a specified person happen to be or regularly attend, such as your home, job, school, or place of worship. - The respondent may not follow you or any specified person. - The respondent must turn over any firearms, ammunition or specified weapons to the police, or the police can search for and seize these items. - The respondent must give you temporary possession of your necessary personal belongings. - You may have the help of a police officer to get your personal belongings. - You may have the help of a police officer to remove the respondent from your home.
+- The respondent may not communicate with you or contact you directly or indirectly. - The respondent may not come near any place that you or a specified person happen to be or regularly attend, such as your home, job, school, or place of worship. - The respondent may not follow you or any specified person. - The respondent must turn over any weapons to the police, and the police can search for and seize weapons. - The respondent must give you temporary possession of your necessary personal belongings. - You may have the help of a police officer to get your personal belongings. - You may have the help of a police officer to remove the respondent from your home.

-Protection Order conditions may include an exception to allow a respondent to attend court or other court-related proceedings when you are present.
-Specific conditions related to this exception may apply, such as the respondent may have to stay at least two metres away from you and not communicate with you unless the judge or mediator is present and approves communication.
+Protection Order conditions imposed under The Domestic Violence and Stalking Act as of October 17, 2010, may include an exception that allow a respondent to attend court or other court related proceedings when a protected person is present.
+Specific conditions related to this exception would apply, such as the respondent would have to stay at least two metres away from the protected person and not communicate with her/him unless the judge or mediator is present and approves communication.